-The Certificate of Free Sale attests to the results of the most recently conducted sanitary inspection of the manufacturer or distributor of the product.
-Certificates of Free Sale for processed food products, dietary supplements, vitamins, baby formula, etc. can be obtained through the Environmental Health Section.
+The Certificate of Free Sale attest to the results of, the most recently conducted sanitary inspection of the manufacturer or distributor of the product.
+Certificates of Free Sale for processed food products, dietary supplements, vitamins, baby formula, etc.; can be obtained through the Environmental Health Section.

-Applicants submit a signed statement verifying the food products listed on the application are freely marketed in Nevada.
+Applicants must submit a signed statement, verifying the food products listed on the application are freely marketed in Nevada.

 NEW *Notary Information*

-Certificates will no longer by notarized by Environmental Health Staff.
-Certificates are issued with space for the applicant to notarize their signature are available at the applicants’ request.
+Certificates of Free Sale will no longer be notarized by Environmental Health Staff.
+These are available at the applicants’ request, certificates are issued with space for the applicant to notarize their signature.